nataliahe24/project-api-rest/README.md

 ## 🚀 Features

 - ✅ **CRUD Operations** for Project entity
+- ✅ **AI-Powered Analytics** with Google Gemini for project insights
+- ✅ **Aggregated Statistics** for data visualization and reporting
 - ✅ **TypeScript** with strict mode and ESM
 - ✅ **Prisma ORM** with PostgreSQL
 - ✅ **Express Validator** for request validation